mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/overview.md

 ## The Quick Add Tool

-The Quick Add tool is the fastest way to add UI controls to your mockup.
+The Quick Add tool is the fastest way to add UI controls to your wireframes.
 To use quick add, click inside the quick add input box (or use the / or + keyboard shortcut to enter it).
 Type a few letters from the name of a UI control or icon and Quick Add will show you a list of suggestions.
-Use your mouse or arrow keys to scroll down the list and click or press Enter to add the control or icon on the mockup canvas.
+Use your mouse or arrow keys to scroll down the list and click or press Enter to add the control or icon on the canvas.
 You can also use Shift + Enter to place the control where your mouse cursor is on the canvas.

 For example, typing "bu" shows a list containing "Button", "Button Bar", "Help Button", "Radio Button" and "Round Button".
 Typing "hel", on the other hand, only returns "Help Button".
 Pressing the ESCape key makes the list disappear, as one would expect.

 ![](//media.balsamiq.com/img/support/docs/bw/quickadd.png)

 {{%alert info %}}**Tip:** As you become familiar with quick add, you can hide the UI Library and only use quick add to add UI elements to your wireframes.
-This maximizes both your mockup canvas area and your speed.{{% /alert %}}
+This maximizes both your canvas area and your speed.{{% /alert %}}

 ---
 ## The UI Library

 The UI Library, or UI controls Library, is the long strip of user interface controls just below the toolbar.
 It lists all of the UI control types that are included as well as [Assets](../images/), [Icons](../icons/), and [Symbols](../symbols/).
-The main goal of the UI Library is to let you add UI controls to the mockup canvas, but you can also use it to see what's possible and to get inspiration for your UI mockup.
+The main goal of the UI Library is to let you add UI controls to the canvas, but you can also use it to see what's possible and to get inspiration for your wireframes.

 ![](//media.balsamiq.com/img/support/docs/bw/uilibrary.png)

-To add a new UI control to the canvas, select the control type you wish to add then either drag it to the mockup canvas below or simply double-click and it will be placed on the mockup canvas for you.
+To add a new UI control to the canvas, select the control type you wish to add then either drag it to the canvas below or simply double-click and it will be placed on the canvas for you.

 The UI Library can be toggled on and off in several ways: clicking the icon to the right of the Quick Add box, using the keyboard shortcut CTRL/CMD+L, or by selecting View > UI Library from the application menu.

 ---
-## The Mockup Canvas
+## The Canvas

 This is the main working area of the editor, where your UI wireframe comes to life.
-Once you add UI controls to it, you can move them, resize them and tweak them until your UI mockup is ready.
+Once you add UI controls to it, you can move them, resize them and tweak them until your UI wireframe is ready.
 See [Adding and Arranging UI Controls](../adding-controls/) to learn more.

-The canvas grows and shrinks with your application window, so you can make room for bigger mockups if you need to.
+The canvas grows and shrinks with your application window, so you can make room for bigger wireframes if you need to.

-{{% alert info %}}**Note:** If you are working on a small screen or have very large mockups you might want to read [this article on hiding the panels to make more room for the canvas](https://support.balsamiq.com/desktop/smallscreen/).{{% /alert %}}
+{{% alert info %}}**Note:** If you are working on a small screen or have very large wireframes you might want to read [this article on hiding the panels to make more room for the canvas](https://support.balsamiq.com/desktop/smallscreen/).{{% /alert %}}

 ---